ztzg/librdkafka/INTRODUCTION.md

 instance will be fenced off at the next produce, commit or abort attempt, by raising a fatal error with the error code set to `RD_KAFKA_RESP_ERR__FENCED`.

+#### Configuration considerations

+To make sure messages time out (in case of connectivity problems, etc) within the transaction, the `message.timeout.ms` configuration property must be set lower than the `transaction.timeout.ms`, this is enforced when creating the producer instance.
+If `message.timeout.ms` is not explicitly configured it will be adjusted automatically.